scipy-conference/scipy_proceedings/papers/jacqueline_kazil/mesa_abm.rst

    Simplified UML diagram of Mesa architecture. :label:`fig3`

 To begin building the example model described above, we first create two classes: one for the model object itself, and one for each model agent.
 The model's one parameter is the number of agents, and each agent has a single variable: how much money it currently has.
 Each agent also has a single action: give a unit of money to another agent.
+Numbers in comments correspond to notes below the code block.

 .. code-block:: python